papa-whisky/connect-x/README.md

   * Style options page (heading, inputs, start button).
   * Style game page (game board, score board, turn and timer info).
   * Have player's token hover over column they are about to click.
-  * TODO: Make turn timer red when 5 or less seconds remain.
+  * Make turn timer red when 5 or less seconds remain.
 5. Animations.
   * Implement options screen heading as a splash screen.
   * Animate transition between options screen and game screen.